lyquocphong/job-board-api/README.md

 - Access the Swagger UI to explore and interact with API endpoints at `http://localhost:port/swagger`.
 The port is the one config in .env

-## Future Work
+## Environment variable

-- Implement user authentication and authorization.
-- Add pagination and sorting for job listings.
-- Implement search functionality.
-- Enhance error handling and validation.
-- Tuning way to generate description better
-- Caching to save the token when working with openai
+There is env.sample in project.
+After clone please do the following step:

+1. Create new file and name it .env from .env.sample
+2. Open the .env file and add this OPENAI_API_KEY="YOUR_OPENAI_API_KEY", we cannot put it in .env.sample because openai does not allow to leak it in public repository
+3. Create new file and name it .env.test from .env.
+This is the environment file to be use for testing and also for migrate database to dev when you run `npm run migrate:dev`

 ## Testing

 The API includes unit tests using the Jest framework.
+The

 To run the tests, use the following command: `npm run test`

+## Linting

+The project uses ESLint for code linting.
+ESLint helps enforce coding style and best practices.

+To run ESLint, use the following command: `npm run lint`

+ESLint will analyze your code and report any errors or warnings based on the configured rules in the `.eslintrc.json` file.

 ## License